WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

         'hello': 'Something'
 ```

+### Extra performance

+For even more performance from global caching, a new `main.php` file is provided which ensures database connections aren't made when a cache is available for the current request.

+If using apache, replace instances of `framework/main.php` with `silverstripe-cacheinclude/main.php` in your `.htaccess` file.

 ## Customisation

 Because of the heavy usage of dependency injection and the SilverStripe `Injector` component, most parts